Concurrency Testing in the Linux Kernel via eBPF: Evaluation

 \subsection{Scheduling Effectiveness}

-To answer \textbf{RQ3}, we construct a ground-truth benchmark consisting of known concurrency bugs in the Linux kernel which we manually ported to the latest upstream version of the kernel.
-We make this ground-truth public and available for future use.
-On the groundtruth, we evaluate two key capabilities: (1) the number of concurrency bugs discovered within a given time budget, reflecting the overall bug-finding capability of the fuzzers, and (2) the number of attempts required to reliably reproduce a concurrency bug from a given sequential input, highlighting the effectiveness of the underlying schedulers.
+To answer \textbf{RQ3}, we construct a ground-truth benchmark consisting of known concurrency bugs in the Linux kernel.
+We collect these bugs by referencing prior work \cite{han2024cardshark} or analyzing Linux commit messages in the past two years based on heuristic rules (e.g., \texttt{\^{ }(?=.syzbot)(?=.race).*}).
+We excluded entries that lacked an associated patch or PoC, manually ported the remaining bugs to our evaluation kernel, and verified their reproducibility.
+On the groundtruth, we evaluate two key capabilities: (1) the number of concurrency bugs discovered within a given time budget, which reflects the overall bug-finding capability of the fuzzers, and (2) the number of attempts required to reliably trigger a concurrency bug from a given sequential input, which highlights the effectiveness of the temporal isolation based CCT scheduler.
+Accordingly, we evaluate \tool's scheduling effectiveness in two settings: when integrated with fuzzing campaign to search the input and interleaving space (bug-finding) and when used for scheduling independently (bug-reproduction).